cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 Control vs. ownership of a domain—a nuance everyone should keep in mind.

 This proof of control involves the client responding to a challenge issued by the ACME-compatible certificate authority.
 The challenge can be an HTTP, DNS, or TLS challenge, depending on the client’s choice and certificate authority support.
 Completing the challenge requires the ACME client to place a value provided by the ACME server—in a standardized HTTP path, a DNS zone, or a TLS response, respectively.
-All of these operations are cryptographically verified, of course.
+All of these operations involve cryptography, of course.

 The key point with ACME is that this entire dialogue between the client and the ACME server is executed without any human intervention, enabling the automatic issuance of certificates.
 Their deployment and integration into the web service can also generally be automated using scripts triggered after issuance.